 start of afghan

-I was able to churn out 3 sections of the 8 colors in different orders pretty fast, and decided to duplicate that sequence so that I could have symmetry with the spikes going in both directions from the middle.
+afghan on 2023-03-07 I was able to churn out 3 sections of the 8 colors in different orders pretty fast, and decided to duplicate that sequence so that I could have symmetry with the spikes going in both directions from the middle.

 However, that meant that the peaks would meet and I needed to fill in the valleys somehow.